 - Blockchain: Understanding Its Uses and Implications

 - Introduction to Cybersecurity

-Coursera (affiliate link) also provides many great classes from top universities on a variety of subjects like edX.
+Coursera also provides many great classes from top universities on various subjects like edX.
 Coursera class offerings are predominantly paid courses.
 The fees can range starting from $29 to take a course to a $79 a month paid model if you are looking for a verified certificate.

 - Programming for Everybody (Getting Started with Python)